Partnerships to Advance Science

 The Department of Defense (DoD)

 The MRF strives to increase melanoma research funding through the Department of Defense.
 In addition to our lobbying efforts, the MRF recently partnered with the DoD to record the 2021 Melanoma Research Program Funding Opportunities: Tips for Success webinar.
 Donna Kimbark, PhD, outlines the application process, a variety of tips for success, and the importance of the pre-application submission deadline.

-In 2020, the MRF led a coalition of advocates to successfully secure $20 million in dedicated research funding for the Department of Defense Melanoma Research Program.
-Pre-proposals for the 2020 awards are due by November 12, 2020 at 5pm ET.
-For those invited to submit a proposal, final applications will be due on November 30, 2020.
+In 2021, the MRF led a coalition of advocates to successfully secure $30 million in dedicated research funding for the Department of Defense Melanoma Research Program.
+Six award types are offered in 2021, with the first deadline for pre-proposals being June 29, 2021.
 Additional information about the grants and eligibility requirements can be found on the Congressionally Directed Medical Research Program (CDMRP) website.

 The MRF CURE OM Initiative co-hosted a global science meeting with the SMR and NCI which resulted in a publication as well as advocating for, and ultimately achieving, inclusion of ocular melanoma in The Cancer Genome Atlas (the results published in Cancer Cell).

 The MRF has partnered with SMR to sponsor two awards – a Young Investigator Award “presented to an individual researcher, in the junior stage (typically within first 5 years) of their career and who has made contributions in the area of melanoma research that significantly exceed the average for this career stage” and the Christopher J. Marshall Award “presented to a student who has made substantial published and original contributions to studies of signal transduction and melanoma within the previous two years”.
 In addition, since 2010, the MRF CURE OM Initiative has partnered with SMR to co-host its annual global science meeting.